BERLIN HAT DEN JAZZ

 The Herb Flemming post-story

 In 937 he returned to the USA and continued to perform in various bands as a trombonist and singer.
 He also worked for the film.
-That also led him back to Europe, where he also made recordings with various musicians in Italy and Germany.
+That led him back to Europe, where he made recordings with various musicians in Italy and Germany.
 From 1964 he has living in Spain for a while.
 He only moved back to America in 1976 and died shortly afterwards.